marcusoftnet/marcusoftnet.github.io/_posts/2018-02-14-values-and-living-them.md

 Even when we are 20 people there's no problem.
 Culture governance comes almost automatic.
 But now we buy another company.
 A bunch of new values enters.
 And soon we need a finance department or an IT-department - and they bring their own values.

 So we write our values down; Fun!
 Professional!
 Open!
 Well… the problem is that they mean different thing to different people.
-Do you think IT-people have a different interpretation of "Fun" compared to Finance-people (<= rhetorical question.
+Do you think IT-people have a different interpretation of "Fun" compared to Finance-people? (<= rhetorical question.
 Every person has a different take).

 ## What to do then?

-Ok, enough with the gloomy and bringing a solution to all of this!
+Ok, enough with the gloomy; bring a solution to all of this!

 Well… just as with most things you want to change in yourself you need to live it.
 Someone said: